 I recommend highly the Silka products and really nothing else.
 Silka is the construction standard and they make products for all types of building materials from homes to high-rises.

 Silka tells me that a primer is not absolutely necessary, but will always improve the bond between the concrete and the sealant.
 It’s the only product on this page that could be described as ‘expensive’, but a pint will last you a lifetime of sealant changes.
 You’ll need a small brush as well.

 5. Prepare the tube of sealant

-For the Silka sealant, I recommend buying several of the smaller size tubes of sealant: unless you have a larger size caulk gun.
-Most homeowners don’t ever need a gun bigger than the 10-11 oz. size.
+For the Silka sealant, I recommend buying several smaller size tubes of sealant: unless you have a larger size caulk gun.
+Most homeowners don’t need a gun bigger than the 10-11 oz. size.
 This size tube is much more commonly used in other projects: glue, caulk, etc. I’m a professional painter and I never have owned a large gun.

 Go with the best: Sikaflex Pro.
 It stays flexible and is really sticky.

 Cut the nozzle at an angle and use a long skinny poker to break the seal.
 I explained all this in my post about how to load caulk guns.
 Experiment with the size of the opening: you don’t want it too small.
 Have some disposable rags handy.
 Acetone is the solvent for what you get on your hands.
 Gloves are smart.